4 Days at the Lake of Seven Colors: A Bacalar Journal

 Five hours from Cancun.
 Five flat, straight, monotonous hours through Yucatan jungle on Highway 307, broken only by speed bumps in small towns and the occasional military checkpoint where a bored soldier glances into the car and waves you on.

 Dinner at La Playita — a casual restaurant on the lagoon shore.
-Fish tacos (MXN $90), a cold Modelo (MXN $50), and a sunset that turned the water from blue to gold to purple over about forty minutes.
+Fish tacos (MXN $90), a cold Modelo (MXN $50), and a sunset that turns the water from blue to gold to purple over about forty minutes.
 Total bill: MXN $220 (~$13).

 Day 2: The Boat Tour and the Ancient Things